-Acupuncture and cupping therapy have gained attention in wellness circles, but these healing practices originated thousands of years ago.
-Ancient Egyptian, Chinese, and Middle Eastern cultures developed these techniques long before modern medicine.
-The Ebers Papyrus from 1550 B.C., one of the oldest medical textbooks, documents how ancient Egyptians used cupping therapy for fever, pain, vertigo, menstrual problems, and other ailments.
+Acupuncture and cupping have become trendy in wellness circles lately, but these aren't new fads — they're healing practices that go back thousands of years.
+Ancient Egyptian, Chinese, and Middle Eastern healers were using these techniques long before modern medicine existed.
+The Ebers Papyrus, written around 1550 B.C. and one of the oldest medical texts we have, describes Egyptians using cupping for fever, pain, vertigo, menstrual issues, and plenty more.

 What Are Acupuncture and Cupping Therapy?